gvwilson/thirdbit/src/fiction/in-heck/index.md

 but her steps echoed exactly the same way on the tiled floor.

 "This way,"
-Special Leaf said.
+Thoughtful said.
-"I want to show you something."
-He led them along the corridor past rooms with broken-down doors whose contents had long since been salvaged.
+She led them past rooms with broken-down doors whose contents had long since been salvaged.
 Every few paces they passed pillars that Maddy realized must once have been display cases.